Carbon Credits for Croplands

 Did you miss our latest Carbon Webinar?
 Don’t worry, we’ve got you covered!
 Check out the latest Carbon Webinar Recording to see what you missed!
 All purchased recordings will be found under your My Account page.
 If you have any questions feel free to send them to firstname.lastname@example.org.

-After you purchase the course, we will send a follow up email with all the registration information.
+Our next Carbon Go To Market Strategy Webinar is scheduled!
+Come join us either August 31st or September 21st at 1pm MT.
 The live course will take place over a one-hour session, including a Q&A at the end.
 Please write all questions during the session in the Zoom chat.

 If you have any specific questions feel free to send them to email@example.com.